AMC Matador: NASCAR racing

 Penske Racing prepared factory-backed Matador hardtops and coupes for NASCAR stock car tracks.
-Drivers included Indy winner Mark Donohue and NASCAR veteran Bobby Allison, and they won several races.
+Drivers included Indy winner Mark Donohue and NASCAR veteran Bobby Allison.
+The cars were considered underdogs that performed well against the large Chevrolet, Ford, and Dodge teams.

 As it was AMC's first entry into NASCAR since the Hudson Hornet of predecessor company Hudson, the company's effort "raised eyebrows" for many NASCAR veterans because AMC was not known for cultivating a racing image.
 Racing pundits "initially scoffed at the notion of an AMC entry" on the circuit, but "the Matador acquired a fan following of its own."

 Hutcherson-Pagan built a pair of 1972 two-door hardtop "Bull Fighters" for Roger Penske as the marque's first attempt at NASCAR in 1972.
-The Penske Matadors were raced for the first time road course race at Riverside, California in 1972 with SCCA driver Mark Donohue, but retired early due to rear end issues.
+The Penske Matadors were raced for the first time in a road course race at Riverside, California, in 1972 with SCCA driver Mark Donohue, but retired early due to rear-end issues.

 The start of NASCAR's 25th season in January 1973 at the Western 500 race witnessed the AMC Matador lapping every car.
 Driver Mark Donohue had his AMC Matador in the lead for 138 of the 191 laps and he was the only driver to complete every lap.
-It took nearly five hours to run the road course at Riverside, California and Donohue gave AMC its first NASCAR win.
+It took nearly five hours to run the road course at Riverside, California, and Donohue gave AMC its first NASCAR win.

 The Matador was one of the first oval stock cars to use disc brakes.
 After Donohue won the Western 500 with the first-generation Matador hardtop with four-wheel discs, other teams soon followed with the braking upgrade.
 According to Donohue, the braking system made a difference because "I could carry the car deeper in the corners and that's what it takes on a road course."

-The 1974 Matador coupe more aerodynamic shape replaced the previous "flying brick" two-door hardtop design.
+The 1974 Matador coupe's more aerodynamic shape replaced the previous "flying brick" two-door hardtop design.
 Penske said they did what they could with the old hardtop.
 The pre-1974 hardtop body style cars did better on tracks with more curves and fewer straightaways.
 However, Donohue did not survive to drive the new aerodynamically designed fastback coupe, which many believe was aimed at NASCAR racing.

 The five wins for the AMC Matador are: